CarlColijn/Jazillionth/README.md

 ### Example #9 - skipping certain tests

-We're going to do create two very related test sets, each containing a few tests.
+We're going to create two very related test sets, each containing a few tests.
 We're going to add 1 to a number, add a number to 1, subtract 1 from a number, and subtract a number from 1.
 We're going to do this for two even and two odd numbers.
 This should result in 16 tests in total.

 However, we're quite sure we were taught in school that it isn't allowed to subtract with an odd number...
 We're therefore going to properly skip those particular tests.
 These will then also not end up in the test log; in the end only 12 tests will be ran and counted.